TenaciousBen/playr/README.md

-# Audioplayer
+# Playr

-Audioplayer is an Electron-based audio player for the purpose of playing audiobooks.
+Playr is an Electron-based audio player for the purpose of playing audiobooks.

 ## Project goals